orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 # UNPROCESSED
 *Tread carefully, confusion abound*

-What are other ways of thinking about points

-Edges are vertices in another hypergraph

 different perspectives as coexisting, ignoring the ray, ...

 In compression tasks, is in the case of real numbers, the length of a fraction considered as a resource? - More precision, the larger the structure